Book-Ethical-Hacking/Book-Ethical-Hacking.github.io/docs/ethical-hacking-chapter-6.md

 			</td>
 			<td valign="top">Site inaccessible for an unspecified amount of time (presumably down for maintenance).
 				<br>The hackers &ldquo;published the structure of the database which appears to contain information about accounts registered on the content management solution (CMS) used by Sony&nbsp;
-				<br>Pictures, as well as the site&rsquo;s forum,&rdquo; Constantinreported.
+				<br>Pictures, as well as the site&rsquo;s forum,&rdquo; Constantin reported.
 				<br>
 			</td>
 		</tr>